 More important than how many times a day your kitten is passing faeces is whether the faeces look normal, are passed easily and without any pain or distress.

 What might cause my kitten problem passing faeces?

-If your kitten is not drinking enough water or getting enough moisture from its diet then the faeces may become dry and more difficult to pass, leading to less frequent passing of faeces, straining and discomfort passing faeces and possibly the passing of some blood with the faeces.
+If your kitten is not drinking enough water or getting enough moisture from its diet, then the faeces may become dry and more difficult to pass.
+This may lead to less frequent passing of faeces, straining and discomfort passing faeces and possibly the passing of some blood with the faeces.

 Infection of bacterial and viral causes can lead to soft faeces with or without blood/mucous being passed more often than normal.

 Parasites such as roundworms are a common finding in the digestive tract of kittens; this can cause constipation, diarrhoea with or without vomiting.
 Most kittens are wormed( treated for worms) before you collect them and further worm treatment will be advised by your vet either in the form of paste, liquid, granules, tablets or spot-on treatments.

 Lack of an opening at the anus is a very rare condition that can prevent a kitten from being able to pass faeces or a lack of the development of part of the intestine which means the faeces cannot get to the anus.
 This is usually detected in very young kittens prior to weaning and can sometimes be treated surgically by your vet.